nickytonline/wishlist-mcp/README.md

 - Inspect responses and metadata
 - Verify widget resources load correctly

-#### 2. Connect from ChatGPT
+#### 2. Connect from MCP Client

-For complete ChatGPT connection instructions, see the [Quick Start: Connect to ChatGPT](#connect-to-chatgpt) section above.
+For complete MCP client connection instructions, see the [Quick Start: Connect to MCP Client](#connect-to-mcp-client) section above.

 **Already connected?** After making code changes:

+For ChatGPT:
 1. **Settings → Connectors → Your App → Refresh**
 2. This reloads tool definitions and metadata

+For other MCP clients:
+1. Restart or refresh the connection as per your client's documentation

 **Production Setup:**

 When deploying to production:

 1. Deploy your server to a public URL (see [Production Deployment](#production-deployment))
-2. In ChatGPT: **Settings → Connectors → Add Connector**
-3. Enter your server URL: `https://your-domain.com/mcp`
+2. In your MCP client, add the connector with your server URL: `https://your-domain.com/mcp`
-4. Test the `echo` tool in ChatGPT
+3. Test the `echo` tool in your MCP client

 ## Project Structure

 ```
-chatgpt-app-template/
+wishlist-mcp/
 ├── server/                  # MCP server
 │   ├── src/
 │   │   ├── server.ts       # Main server with echo tool